 - After St Peter’s Basilica visit Castel Sant’Angelo.

-- Leave Castel Sant’Angelo and explore the Trastevere neighbourhood.
+- Leave Castel Sant’Angelo and explore the Trastevere neighborhood.

 Vatican City Day 2 Including a Trip to Castel Gandolfo

-Take a Vatican Full Day by Train Tour.
-Included is a visit to the Vatican Museum, Sistine Chapel, a tour of the Vatican Gardens and the Villas of Castel Gandolfo, 24 km from Rome.
+The Vatican Full Day by Train Tour has remained a highlight of Rome for us.
+Included are a visit to the Vatican Museum, and Sistine Chapel, a tour of the Vatican Gardens, and the Villas of Castel Gandolfo, 24 km from Rome.

-Every Saturday, a modern electric train connects Vatican City station with the Pontifical Villas in the city of Castel Gandolfo.
+Every Saturday from spring through to late October, a modern electric train connects Vatican City station with the Pontifical Villas in the city of Castel Gandolfo.

 The Vatican Full-Day by Train Tour includes –